 --column-inserts option is safe against column order changes, though even slower.

 Do not wait forever to acquire shared table locks at the beginning of the dump.
-Instead fail if unable to lock a table within the specified timeout.
+Instead fail if unable to lock a table in the specified timeout.
 The timeout may be specified in any of the formats accepted by

 SET statement_timeout.
 (Allowed formats vary depending on the server version you are dumping from, but an integer number of milliseconds is accepted by all versions.)